 The Principality Stadium (formerly known as Millennium Stadium) was built for the 1999 Rugby World Cup and is now a major sporting and concert arena.
 A 90 minute behind the scene tour is a great introduction to the Welsh love of rugby and to find more out about the stadium.
 Check directly on availability as during build-up to matches and events tours may not be available but a mini 40 minute tour is usually offered instead.
 Group discounts for groups of 20 or more are available on request.

-Learn about Cardiff's history at The Cardiff Story Museum in The Old Library, The Hayes.
+Learn about Cardiff's history at the Museum of Cardiff in The Old Library, The Hayes.
 It has art galleries, a learning suite, interactive exhibitions and other objects and stories that bring to life the history of the capital.
 There is a small charge for groups.

 Alternatively, book your clients on any of these bookable walking tours of Cardiff led by a local expert:-